The Cuckoo Clock

 The Cuckoo Clock is a British children's fantasy novel by Mary Louisa Molesworth, published in 1877 by Macmillan.
 It was originally published under the pen name Ennis Graham and reissued in 1882 as by Mrs. Molesworth, the name by which she is widely known.
 Both of those editions and many later ones were illustrated by Walter Crane; an 1893 uniform edition is available online at the University of Pennsylvania.
 An edition illustrated by Maria L. Kirk was published in 1914; it is available online at HathiTrust Digital Library.

 Plot summary

-A small child and a cuckoo from a cuckoo clock become unlikely friends.
+A small child, Griselda, and a cuckoo from a cuckoo clock become unlikely friends.
 At night the clock transports her to magical places.

 Genre and style

-Her writing style is known to be very plain in context, and it has been criticized for this.
-But the plain text was most likely used so that the work was more accessible to children.
+Mrs. Molesworth's writing style is known to be very plain in context, and it has been criticized for this.
+But the plain text was most likely used to make the work more accessible to children.
 Nothing she writes is too complicated for the readers, and there is an air of conversation in the text.